CardiacModelling/fitting-notebooks/README.md

-# Fitting electrophysiology models with Myokit & PINTS
+# Fitting voltage-sensitive ion channel models with Myokit & PINTS

 This repository contains examples showing how to fit Myokit models to data using the PINTS optimisation & inference framework.

-It includes:
+A part on fitting AP models is planned, but for now the repository contains:

-- a [detailed tutorial](ion-currents-tutorial/README.md) showing how to fit kinetic parameters of ion current models; and
+- a [detailed tutorial](ion-currents-tutorial/README.md) showing how to fit kinetic parameters of ion current models.
-- a [set of recipes](action-potential-tutorial/README.md) for fitting maximum conductances and permeabilities in a model of the cardiac action potential (AP).

-The AP examples are a great place to start if you've done fitting before, and would like to spend five minutes seeing how it can be done with Myokit and PINTS.
-The ion current tutorial goes into much more depth, and includes topics that are useful in AP model fitting too, such as defining boundaries and parameter transformations.

 ## General recommendations